hackerspacesg/hackerspace.sg/contents/plenum/2018-05-17/_index/main.md

 - still pending

 ## Any Other Business
-- Progress on hsg website revamp, spearheadede by Robert Sim
+- Progress on hsg website revamp, spearheaded by Robert Sim (deferred)
-- Filling up of Standard Chartered to prevent HSG account from being suspended
+- Filing Standard Chartered identity details to prevent HSG account from being suspended: Fazli to ping
+- No change on bank account at the present time
+- Valentine membership proposal 1: how to invite donors to donate without (a) completing a memership form or (b) eating 10% through Patreon (deferred)
-- Valentine membership proposal
+- Valentine membership proposal 2: deposits for higher tiers: no action at this time

 ### Next Meeting
 - 2018-06-13 20:00 (tentatively scheduled for 2nd Wednesday of every month, but subject to change depending on the schedule of key people)

-### ??:??
-Close
+### 22:32 Close